in28minutes/go-serverless/README.md

 Serverless in AWS and Azure?
 Yes.
 Lambda Functions?
 Yes      API Gateway?
 Yes      Azure Functions?
 Yes    Full Stack Application?
 Of course.
 Zero Cloud Experience?
 No Problem.

 Do you have ZERO experience with Serverless, AWS and Azure?
-Do you want to build amazing full stack serverless applications in AWS and Azure with an easy to learn, step by step approach?
+Do you want to build amazing full stack Serverless applications in AWS and Azure with an easy to learn, step by step approach?

 Do you want to learn AWS Lambda, Azure Functions, Amazon API Gateway, Azure API Management, Amazon Cognito and Azure AD B2C?